primer/css/pages/css/components/select-menu.md

 ## Selected state

-Use `aria-checked="true"` to mark a list item as selected.
-Including `.SelectMenu-icon .octicon-check` adds a check icon to the left.
+Add a `.SelectMenu-icon .octicon-check` icon and it will show up when `aria-checked="true"` is set.

 ```html
 <details class="details-reset details-overlay" open>